spinkube/skips/proposals/00x-skips/README.md

 README files and the website are the primary sources of documentation for SpinKube.

-Moving forward, I propose that we establish a set of principles for how we document SpinKube and its projects the current system as a framework.
-These principles should be followed by all projects in the SpinKube ecosystem.
+Moving forward, I propose that we establish a set of principles for how we document SpinKube and its projects using the current system as a framework.
+These principles should be followed by all existing and future projects in the SpinKube ecosystem.

 ### Prinicples